 Tips for Working at Home: 7.
 Make a Daily TO DO List

-Making lists can really help you focus and stop you procrastinating – which for some reason, we seem to do more of when we are sat at home on our own!!
+Making lists can help you focus and stop procrastinating – which, for some reason, we seem to do more of when we are at home alone!!
 I make a weekly list of tasks and then break that down into daily tasks.
 I use the Steven Covey approach to Time Management as much as possible, and the key thing for me is to focus on mine.
 BIG ROCKS.
 Don’t just pick the easy tasks – spend quality time on your Big Rocks, and your business will fly!
-If you really do struggle to focus (even with a to-do list), try planning out what you will do each hour which should help you stay productive!
+If you struggle to focus (even with a to-do list), try planning what you will do each hour, which should help you stay productive!

 Tips for Working at Home: 8.
 Create Small Deadlines